Now includes HD 1080p free footage.

 2)'The Single Lens - The Story of the Simple Microscope' by Brian J Ford (Heinemann, London, 1985).
 Robert Brown used a so-called simple microscope for his studies i.e. a microscope with a single lens.
 This book includes a discussion of various aspects of the life and work of Brown as well as his microscopes.

 3) Encyclopaedia Britannica (Micropaedia) or other large encyclopaedias, entry under 'Brownian motion' and 'Robert Brown'.
-(The former entry in the 15th edition, 1993 printing, incorrectly states Brown observed the motion in the pollen grain themselves rather than particles suspended within the fluid of pollen grains).
+(The former entry in the 15th edition, 1993 printing, incorrectly states Brown observed the motion in the pollen grain themselves rather than particles originally suspended within the fluid of pollen grains.*) *Clarification note added July 7th 2016.
+'Originally' should have been added to previous sentence.
+Robert Brown observed the motion in the fine particles in Clarkia pulchella after they had been released from the grains into the surrounding water.
+Although he noted that in some pollen grains from species that were transparent to some degree, he could observe their movement within the grains.

 4) 'Albert Einstein' by Banesh Hoffmann, Chapter 5, 'Atomic Agitation', Pub.
 Hart-Davis, 1973.